Vorticode/solarite/docs/index.md

 list.items[0].name = 'PhysEd';

-// list.items[0[] has changed,
+// list.items[0] has changed,
 // so this will call render() on the first NotesItem,
 // passing the new item object to its render() function. list.render();

 ```

 Calling `render()` on a parent component will call `render()` on child components if the attributes passed to the child component have changed.
-The new attributes will be passed as an object to the child component's `render()` function.
+The new attributes will be passed as an object as the first argument to the child component's `render()` function.
+The `render()` function can then decide what to do with that data, and if it should re-render itself by calling `r(this)`, which will in turn call `render()` on its own child web components.

 In the above code, we alternatively could've created the `<notes-item>` element via the `new` keyword, but doing so would cause all `NotesItem` components to be recreated on every render.